Fifth Generation

 Isabella Fretwell

 The next in line of birth was Isabella, nearly two years Mary's junior.
-Isabella was baptised, as were her brothers and sisters before her, at St. Mary's Church, Tadcaster on 12th August 1759.
+Isabella was baptised, as were her brothers and sisters before her, at St. Mary's Church, Tadcaster on 12 August 1759.
 She was almost 30 when she married William Fawcett.
-The wedding was conducted by banns at St Peter's Parish Church Leeds on 17th June 1789, and was witnessed by Dorothy Berkwith, Sarah Keighley and Hannah Gardner.
-William worked as a Carver and Gilder, in the cutlery industry, and in the 1807, 1809 and 1817 Leeds Directories there is a listing for a William Fawcett, Carver and Gilder of 17 Boar Lane, Leeds.
-This William is not listed in the 1839 Directory, from which it is assumed that he had retired, moved from the district, or died.
-William and Isabella had at least one child, a daughter, also named Isabella.
+The wedding was conducted by banns at St Peter's Parish Church Leeds on 17 June 1789, and was witnessed by Dorothy Berkwith, Sarah Keighley and Hannah Gardner.
+It was William Fawcett's second marriage.

 Ann Fretwell

 As with Isabella, only the briefest details are so far recorded for Ann, child number six for John and Isabella Snr.
-She was baptised on 28th September 1760 at St Mary's Church, Tadcaster, and married, in her 25th year to Thomas Wright.
+She was baptised on 28 September 1760 at St Mary's Church, Tadcaster, and married, in her 25th year to Thomas Wright.
 He was a Clothworker of Leeds.
-The ceremony was held on 20th March 1785 at St Peter's Church Leeds, by banns, and was witnessed by Elizabeth Rollinson and Joh.
+The ceremony was held on 20 March 1785 at St Peter's Church Leeds, by banns, and was witnessed by Elizabeth Rollinson and Joh.
 Appleyard.
-I have identified two of John's nieces - Ann Mayking and Eliza Hollings - as being daughters of Ann and Thomas.
+I have identified two of John Fretwell's nieces - Ann Mayking and Eliza Hollings - as being daughters of Ann and Thomas Wright.

 John Fretwell

-John Fretwell, seventh child and as far as is known second surviving son of John and Isabella Fretwell, made his first recorded public appearance with his baptism on 23rd January 1763 - yet another entry in the St. Mary's Parish Register.
+John Fretwell, seventh child and as far as is known second surviving son of John and Isabella Fretwell, made his first recorded public appearance with his baptism on 23 January 1763 - yet another entry in the St. Mary's Parish Register.
 John Fretwell Snr was the first to venture into the grocery business, and John Jnr capitalized on the experience, by which he was able to establish the family's reputation and standing in the commercial world of the City.
 He never married.
 Rather, during his working life he, in partnership with his brother William until the latter's premature death, and then with his sister-in-law Mary (née Vause), devoted his energies to advancing the family's grocery business.
-John died on 5th June 1855 at Leeds at the doughty age of 92.
-During his lifetime he amassed a considerable fortune and a number of properties in the Leeds district which were documented in his Will.

 John Fretwell, Gent.